sendwithus/competencies/competencies/jupyter.md

 - You know how to use document mode and presentation mode for presenting your code in Jupyter.

-- You know how to switch between your launcher panel to your notebooks without using mouse.
+- You know how to switch between your launcher panel to your notebooks without using a mouse.

 - You know how to run Jupyter in root-mode, and know its risks.